-This schedule presents information on the amount of instructional time offered by MSA 4 and whether MSA 4 complied with the provisions of Education Code Sections 47612 and 47612.5, if applicable.
+This schedule presents information on the amount of instructional time offered by MSA and whether MSA complied with the provisions of Education Code Sections 47612 and 47612.5, if applicable.

-Charter schools must maintain their instructional minutes at the 1986-87 requirements, as required by Education Code Section 47612.5.
+MSA must maintain their instructional minutes at the 1986-87 requirements, as required by Education Code Section 47612.5.